thsmi/sieve/BUILD.md

 # Build instructions

-Over the time building and releasing the addon got more and more complicated, so that gulp is now used to build and package the artifacts.
+Over the time building and releasing the addon got more and more complicated, so that yarn and gulp is now used to build and package the artifacts.

+# Getting started

+To get started clone the project for github.

+Then use either ``yarn`` or ``npm install`` to download the dependencies.
+This will download gulp as well as jquery and code mirror which are needed for this addon to work.

 # Developing